Delhi has wonderful ashrams

 No, ashrams are not hotels.
 Only people who are serious about seeking deeper spiritual meaning and connection under the guidance of a teacher should stay in an ashram.
 An ashram is an opportunity to step back into a simpler way of life within the safety of the community.

-If an ashram stay is not for you, Delhi has many excellent hotels for every budget, incuding great mid priced hotels and pet friendly hotels.
+If an ashram stay is not for you, Delhi has many excellent hotels for every budget.

 What ashrams are famous in Delhi?